OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 ## Next steps

 - Identify the real plant using experimental data
-- Implement the controller on Teensy 4.0
+- Apply the controller on Teensy 4.0
 - Re-tune objective weights based on hardware results

 ---